- As low as $296/Night

 LOCATION LOCATION LOCATION

 Welcome to Sea La Vie on Shore Drive!
-This gorgeous third floor, two bedroom: two bath is the ideal location.
+This impressive third floor, two bedroom: two bath is the ideal location.
 Less than a 3 min. walk to the beach, you'll find a view of the Apache Pier and Ocean Annie's across the street.
 We look forward to sharing our home with you and hope you appreciate your time at the beach!

 What are you waiting for?
 Book your beach vacation, today!